 4. Test new ideas

 Why not get to know your audience a bit better?
 As lockdown changes continue, find out how your customer base is reacting and what they want from your business.
 This can be as simple as running a poll on social media, sending a survey or just creating a submissions email for people to send ideas to.
 It’s a great way to craft a more personal connection with your customer base and have them be a part of the ongoing plan for your business.

 You can also test new ideas to see how people react.
 Whether that’s a limited run of a new product or giving sneak peaks of upcoming ideas and projects, there are plenty of ways to keep your marketing and content fresh while also gathering ideas about what to do next for your brand.

 5. Ask for help and take time for yourself

-It can be difficult not to go stir crazy, especially if you need to isolate yourself or if you’ve moved to working from home.
+It can be difficult not to go stir crazy, especially if you need to isolate yourself or if you’ve been working for home for months.
 While these are important measures implemented to help us all, they can still be tough.
 Just remember to take some time for yourself each day.
 Whether it’s writing down how you feel in a journal, spending some time in the garden if you can or just talking to friends and family over video chat- try and find something that keeps you smiling.
 The internet is already flooding with people sharing their strange new isolation hobbies, maybe it’s time to find one too!